Zen Grooming Protocols for COVID-19

 Do you have any information about dogs and COVID-19?

 It is important to note that I am not an health care practitioner or a microbiologist.
-I am a dog groomer that is doing her very best to educate herself directly from legitimate sources of information, Canadian and from other countries.
+I am a dog groomer that is doing her very best to educate herself directly from legitimate sources, Canadian and other countries.
 I list these sources (in the underlined hyperlinks below) so you can also learn from my sources, and understand how my decisions are based.

 As of this date, there is no proof that canines (and felines) carry the source of the COVD-19 virus.
-The AVMA, CDC, and including thousands of tests from IDEXX have shown that house pets do not carry the virus.
+The AVMA, CDC, and including thousands of tests from IDEXX have shown that dogs do not carry the virus.

-As of this date, the world's scientists believe that COVID-19 is more likely transmitted through respiratory droplets generated when coughing or sneezing.
+As of this date, the world's scientists believe that COVID-19 is more likely transmitted through respiratory droplets.
 Although, it is suspected that it may be shared by:

 close, prolonged personal contact, such as touching or shaking hands